niranjanKC-analytics/credit-card-approval-eda/README.md

 ## 📌 Project Overview
 This project presents an exploratory data analysis of a credit card approval dataset, completed as part of **CIS 468 – Applied Data Science and Machine Learning** at Towson University.

-The goal of this analysis is to understand the structure of the dataset, evaluate the distribution of key financial variables, and explore relationships between applicant characteristics and credit approval outcomes.
+The objective is to understand the structure of the dataset, evaluate the distribution of financial variables, and explore relationships between applicant characteristics and credit approval outcomes.

 ---